nborsato/petitRADTRANS/docs/content/opa_add.rst

 Adding opacities
 ================

-petitRADTRANS has an extensive line opacity database.
-However, it is very likely that we are missing the exact atom / molecule that you want.
+petitRADTRANS has an extensive database of line opacities.
+However, it is very likely that we are missing the one atom / molecule that you want.
 Here we give an example on how to calculate opacities and reformatting them for use in petitRADTRANS.
 In this way you will be able to add additional species, that we do not have added yet.
 If you are